What’s your favorite smell? Ours is anything that comes without harming a living creature.

 And why should the two be mutually exclusive?

-In today’s world of eco conscious beauty, there are so many cruelty free and vegan perfume brands popping up and promoting a brave new world of sustainable beauty scents
+In today’s world of eco conscious beauty, there are so many cruelty free perfume brands (that are also vegan) popping up and promoting a brave new world of sustainable beauty scents.

 1. THE 7 VIRTUES